KernFerm/BubblesTheDev-WebBrowser/README.md

 This application:

-- Does not collect personal data automatically
+* Does not collect personal data automatically
-- Does not transmit telemetry automatically
+* Does not transmit telemetry
-- Does not include analytics services
+* Does not include analytics
-- Does not connect to BubblesTheDev-owned servers for diagnostics upload
+* Does not upload diagnostics
-- Does not include AI, machine learning, or remote inference systems
+* Does not use AI/cloud tracking systems
-- Stores browser data locally on the user's device
+* Stores all data locally

-Network traffic occurs when the user browses websites or uses built-in search features.
+Network traffic only occurs when browsing or using search features.

-When the user runs a search from `bubbles://home`, the browser may contact DuckDuckGo and Google endpoints in the background to assemble the Bubbles search experience.

 ---

 ## 🔎 Privacy Proof

-The application stores browser data and diagnostics locally under the Electron user data folder, and diagnostics are exported only when the user manually chooses to save them.

 ```js
 function getDataPath() {